Camp Jened

 Camp Jened was a summer camp for disabled people in the state of New York that became a springboard for the disability rights movement and independent living movement in the United States.
-Many campers and counselors (also known as "Jenedians") became disability rights activists, such as Judith Heumann, James LeBrecht, and Bobbi Linn.
+Many campers and counselors (known as "Jenedians") became disability rights activists, such as Judith Heumann, James LeBrecht, and Bobbi Linn.

 History

 In 1951, Camp Jened was established at the foot of Hunter Mountain in the Catskill Mountains as a camp for disabled children, teenagers, and adults.
 The camp was meant to provide a nurturing community environment for people with a range of disabilities, such as polio and cerebral palsy.
-Camp sessions were typically four weeks or eight weeks.
+Camp sessions were typically four or eight weeks.
 In the 1950s, the camp followed a relatively traditional summer camp structure.
 Alan Winters served as an early director of the camp.
 The camp was partially funded and supported by the Jened Foundation, a parent-led foundation that organized fundraisers.
 Counselors were typically college students who had been recruited for summer jobs.

 In the 1960s and 1970s, the camp became heavily influenced by the 1960s counterculture and hippie values.
 In the mid-1960s, Jack Birnbaum, a social worker, came to Camp Jened.
 He had previously worked at another camp for disabled youth in Oakhurst, New Jersey.
 He asked Larry Allison, a counselor at the camp in Oakhurst, to come with him and serve as unit head.
-Birnbaum and Allison were interested in developing a camp culture that was more unstructured than their previous camp experiences.
+Birnbaum and Allison were interested in developing a camp culture that was less structured than their previous camp experiences.
 Later, Allison became the program director.
 In this role, he was "an affable longhair" with a "dry fuck-you sense of humor".

-Camp Jened was a notably social environment, and some campers saw it as Utopian.
-As described by former camper Denise Jacobson, "It was so funky!
+Camp Jened was a notably social environment.
+Some campers saw it as utopian.
+Former camper Denise Jacobson said: "It was so funky!
 But it was utopia when we were there.
 There was no outside world."
 There were about 120 campers with minimal adult supervision.
 Campers formed bonds removed from the stigma, shame, and isolation they often encountered back home.
-Some campers experimented with marijuana and formed romantic relationships with one another.
-Counselors slept in the same bunks as the campers, and music was often being played.
-While the majority of the campers were from New York, some campers came from Canada and other parts of the United States.
+Some campers experimented with cannabis and formed romantic relationships.
+Counselors slept in the same cabins as the campers, and music was often played.
+Most of the campers were from New York, but some came from Canada and other parts of the U.S.

 Despite its profound social impact, the camp often experienced financial issues.
-Allison explained in an interview that "money was a constant struggle," and counselors were paid $250 for the summer.
+Allison said in an interview that "money was a constant struggle", and counselors were paid $250 for the summer.
 In 1977, the camp closed due to financial difficulty.
-In 1980, Camp Jened reopened in Rock Hill, New York, and it became a part of the Cerebral Palsy Associations of New York State.
-However, the camp closed again in 2009.
+In 1980, Camp Jened reopened in Rock Hill, New York, and became a part of the Cerebral Palsy Associations of New York State.
+It closed again in 2009.